yiwen-luo/Twitter-NY-Rate/README.md

 - A division on the webpage of Google Maps will display the status and rate.
 Another websocket on port 8081 will send the rate and status information to frontend in real-time.

 #### Human-readable System and Data Visulization
-The following two parts are run by "index.html":
+The following three parts are run by "index.html":
+- The websocket on port 8080 will intake the information of real-time location of Tweets.
 An HTML page with Google Map API displays each of the location with a pin on the map, where the map is dynamic and supports all Google Map functions.
 Although the locations are just plotted on a map, other data are also collected like the text of the Tweet and the retweeting numbers.

+- The real-time Tweets locations are also displayed on the left-bottom corner of the webpage.

+- The websocket on port 8081 will intake information of real-time rate and status.
+The real-time rate of Tweets is also displayed on the left-bottom corner of the webpage.
+A colored alert status follows the rate, once the status is red, it turns red, once the status is yellow, it turns yellow.
+The alert gives a obvious display of the current status.

 ### How to start
 1. Start a local Redis Server with default settings.
 (If not installed, it can be installed by Homebrew:
     ```brew install redis```)
-2. run StartServer.sh (which will run TwitterGet.py)
+2. Run StartInsert.sh (which starts a websocket on 8080 and runs TweetNYInsert.py)
+3. Run StartAvg.sh (which starts a websocket on 8081 and runs TweetNYAvg.py)
-3. open index.html
+4. Open index.html

 Enjoy!